panva/jose/README.md

 There's no "jose" root module.
 Each module is to be individually imported as explained in each individual module's documentation.

+#### "Module not found: Error: Can't resolve '...' in '...'"

+Use a supported Node.js runtime and make sure whatever tools you may use for transpiling the code also support the Subpath exports ("exports") feature.

 #### Why?
 Just.
 Why?

 I was using [`node-jose`][node-jose] for